zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 :math:`x`-direction, one can use either :code:`(x > 5)` or :code:`heaviside(x - 5, 0.5)`,
 where the second argument denotes the returned value in case the first argument is `0`.
 For convenience, Cartesian coordinates are also available when using curvilinear grids.
-The respective coordinate values at a point can be acccessed using :code:`cartesian[i]`, where :code:`i` is an index, e.g., `i=0` for the first axis (normally the x-axis).
+The respective coordinate values at a point can be accessed using :code:`cartesian[i]`, where :code:`i` is an index, e.g., `i=0` for the first axis (normally the x-axis).
-Finally, expressions for equations in :class:`~pde.pdes.pde.PDE` can explicitely depend on time, which is denoted by the variable :code:`t`.
+Finally, expressions for equations in :class:`~pde.pdes.pde.PDE` can explicitly depend on time, which is denoted by the variable :code:`t`.

 Expressions also support user-defined functions via the `user_funcs` argument, which is